Second Continental Congress: De facto government

 Georgia had not participated in the First Continental Congress and did not initially send delegates to the Second.
-Even so, the people of St. John's Parish (present-day Liberty County) sent Lyman Hall to the gathering on their behalf.
+But with the Revolutionary War escalating, the residents of St. John's Parish in present-day Liberty County sent Lyman Hall to the gathering in Philadelphia on their behalf.
 He participated in debates but did not vote, as he did not represent the entire colony.
 That changed after July 1775, when a provincial Congress decided to send delegates to the Continental Congress and to adopt a ban on trade with Britain.

-The Continental Congress had no explicit legal authority to govern, but it assumed all the functions of a national government, such as appointing ambassadors, signing treaties, raising armies, appointing generals, obtaining loans from Europe, issuing paper money (called "Continentals"), and disbursing funds.
-Congress had no authority to levy taxes and was required to request money, supplies, and troops from the states to support the war effort.
-Individual states frequently ignored these requests.
+The Continental Congress had no explicit legal authority from the British to govern, but it assumed all the functions of a national government, including appointing ambassadors, signing treaties, raising armies, appointing generals, obtaining loans from Europe, issuing paper money called "Continentals", and disbursing funds.
+Congress lacked the authority to levy taxes and was instead compelled to request funds, supplies, and troops from the individual states to sustain the war effort.
+These requests were frequently disregarded, highlighting the limitations of the central government under the Articles of Confederation.

 Congress was moving towards declaring independence from the British Empire in 1776, but many delegates lacked the authority from their home governments to take such drastic action.
 Advocates of independence moved to have reluctant colonial governments revise instructions to their delegations, or even replace those governments which would not authorize independence.
 On May 10, 1776, Congress passed a resolution recommending that any colony with a government that was not inclined toward independence should form one that was.
 On May 15, they adopted a more radical preamble to this resolution, drafted by John Adams, which advised throwing off oaths of allegiance and suppressing the authority of the Crown in any colonial government that still derived its authority from the Crown.
 That same day, the Virginia Convention instructed its delegation in Philadelphia to propose a resolution that called for a declaration of independence, the formation of foreign alliances, and a confederation of the states.
 The resolution of independence was delayed for several weeks, as advocates of independence consolidated support in their home governments.